pozhara/hesionalis-1/README.md

 Originally I had another repository for this project but then I passed on a primary key to a model when I tried using id for appointments but couldn't, tried managing appointments using a primary key but didn't manage so I tried removing the primary key and migrating the changes.
 The terminal printed out that the field is supposed to have a default and asking for it, I didn't know what default to give to it.
 I googled it and all answers were saying that you have to answer '', I did it and the database crushed.
 I tried reversing the last migration but I didn't manage to do it.
 In the end I decided to create a new repository.

 You can find the old repository [here](https://github.com/pozhara/hesionalis)

+**UserPassesTestMixin**

+Users could copy the edit appointment url from others' accounts and successfully edit them and I couldn't get UserPassesMixin to work.
+But I used user's username to check if it's their appointment.

 # Deployment